 Safely providing electricity, water, and gas to Catalina Island is our top priority.
 Below is helpful information about these services for Catalina Island's 4,100 residents, its commercial and industrial customers, and its one million annual visitors.

 Since 1962, we’ve been providing water service to Catalina Island through water storage, wells, water treatment and distribution, and, more recently, desalination.
 For information on desalination's 30-year Catalina anniversary, view the Energized story.

 On Oct.
 30, 2020, SCE filed a General Rate Case application with the California Public Utilities Commission to increase water rates.
 For more information, view the Notice of Application and Energized story.

-Effective July 11, 2022, Stage 1 Mandatory Water Conservation is in Effect
+Effective February 2, 2023, Stage 1 Mandatory Water Conservation is no longer in effect

-On June 10, 2022, SCE submitted a Tier 2 Advice Letter with the California Public Utilities Commission (CPUC) to activate Stage 1 of SCE’s Schedule 14.1 Staged Mandatory Water Conservation and Rationing Plan (Water Rationing Plan) for the Catalina Island water system.
+On February 2, 2023, SCE submitted a Tier 1 Advice Letter 135-W with the California Public Utilities Commission (CPUC) to deactivate Stage 1 of SCE’s Schedule 14.1 Staged Mandatory Water Conservation and Rationing Plan (Water Rationing Plan) for the Catalina Island water system.